cmake-js/cmake-js/README.md

 #### Electron

-To make compatible your Electorn application with any CMake.js based modules, write the following to your application's package.json file:
+To make compatible your Electron application with any CMake.js based modules, write the following to your application's package.json file:

 ```json
 {